 Notice that the files from your local folder are now visible in the Files panel (Git View).
 The files are in an untracked state.
 That is, these files are not yet committed to your Git repository.

-You can either continue to work on your files and commit your files later, or open the Git panel (Windows > Git) and commit your files to your repository.
+You can continue to work on your files and commit your files later.
+Else, you can open the Git panel (Windows > Git) and commit your files to your repository.
 To know how to commit files in Git, see Track and Commit changes.

 If you're already working with an existing Git repository hosted on Github or Bitbucket or other popular hosting services, you can perform the following procedure to clone the repository from within Dreamweaver.
 When you clone an existing repository, you create a copy of the target repository in your local system.